Jason Robertson Game Preview: Stars vs. Flames

 Robertson Season Stats Insights

-- In 12 of 18 games this year, Robertson has recorded a point, and three of those games included multiple points.
+- Robertson has a point in 14 of 20 games this season, with multiple points in four of them.

-- Robertson has an assist in 10 of 18 games this year, with multiple assists in one of them.
+- Robertson has posted an assist in a game 12 times this season in 20 games played, including multiple assists once.

-- The implied probability that Robertson goes over his points over/under is 66.7%, based on the odds.
+- Robertson's odds on his point total prop carry an implied probability of 63.6% that he hits the over.

 Sign up for Underdog fantasy today.